 In 1972, Tootsie Roll Industries bought the rights to Bonomo Turkish Taffy, and then they changed the name, packaging and formula.
 The now soft candy was not a hit and the company stopped making it in 1989.

 But the original retro candy never went out of style, even when fans couldn't buy it.
-And in 2002, Kenny Wiesen and Jerry Sweeney were able to buy the rights to the candy.
+And in 2002, Kenny Wiesen and Jerry Sweeney were able to buy the rights to the candy, eventually leading to more accessibility.
 It took almost 10 years for them to start production on the candy again, and now Bonomo Turkish Taffy is made in York, Pennsylvania with the original 1940s formula.
 You can buy the nostalgic candy in candy bars and bite-size twists at your favorite bulk candy store.